 Employees are prohibited from allowing family members and any other unauthorized personnel to drive or ride in Company-owned or leased vehicles.

 Consumption of alcohol, drugs and other controlled substances is strictly prohibited while driving on Company business.
 Employees found driving while under the influence of such substances will be subject to disciplinary action in accordance with Company contracts and personnel policy and procedures.
-Independent contractors found driving while under the influence of such substances will be subject to legal action in accordance with the terms of their contracts

-Employees are prohibited from driving on company business while taking either prescription or over-the-counter medications that may cause drowsiness, dizziness or other side effects that affect the employee’s ability to safely operate a vehicle.
-Employees are prohibited from driving on company business while they are experiencing medical or physical work restrictions or have temporary or permanent disabilities that impair the employee’s ability to drive safely.
+Employees are prohibited from driving on company business while taking either prescription or over-the-counter medications that cause drowsiness, dizziness or other side effects that affect the employee’s ability to safely operate a vehicle.
+Employees are prohibited from driving on company business while they are experiencing work restrictions or other conditions that impair the employee’s ability to drive safely.

+Employees are prohibited from shaving, combing hair, applying cosmetics or performing other personal hygiene tasks while driving.
+This includes when a vehicle is “stuck in traffic”.
+Employees must focus their full attention on the safe operation of the vehicle.

 Employees are prohibited from operating motorcycles on company business.